 As a Home Health Therapist you are largely responsible for scheduling your own patients.
 This can be great because you have the flexibility to make a weekly schedule that works best for you!
 Maybe you’re trying to fit in a few per diem patients.
-Or you’d like to be home on time to pick the kids up from school.
-OR, avoid the worst of the traffic!
+Or you’d like to be home on time to pick up the kids.
+Or you want to avoid the worst of the traffic.

 BUT, there are a few common scheduling issues that can put a wrench in your best laid plans.
 We’ll cover these in this article and, of course, give you plenty of ideas for how to overcome them!

 1. Being too flexible when scheduling your patients